seperot/Android_Fastlane_CICD_Image/README.md

 # Android_Fastlane_CICD_Image
-This Docker image contains the Android SDK and most common packages necessary for building Android apps in a CI tool like GitLab CI (Android SDK, git, fastlane).
+The Docker image contains the Android SDK and most common packages necessary for building Android apps in a CI tool like GitLab CI (Android SDK, git, fastlane).
 Make sure your CI environment's caching works as expected, this greatly improves the build time, especially if you use multiple build jobs.

 This has been updated for Android 12 using Open JDK 11